moodle/devdocs/general/development/process/testing/qa.md

 ## Writing new tests

 Would you like to help with writing new QA tests?
-If so, as for updating tests, you'll need to be a member of the test writers group in the Tracker.
+To write new QA tests you will need to be a member of the test writers group in the Tracker.
 Please contact Helen about being added.

 QA tests are needed for any features which can't be tested with automated testing, such as connecting to an external system, drag and drop functionality or a CLI script.
 Also if it requires a person to detect if something is 'correct' vs. present/absent on the page.